mBurse provides customized vehicle reimbursement solutions & mileage apps you need to support your organization's mobile employees.

 FAVR car allowance vs. standard car allowance

-A standard car allowance pays the same amount to all employees without any substantiation of business use.
-This makes the payments taxable to both employee and employer.
-Employees who drive a lot get the same amount as employees who drive less.
-And employees who work in expensive places get the same amount as employees who work in more affordable places.
+A standard car allowance provides a uniform payment to all employees, regardless of their actual business use.
+This procedure results in taxable income for both the employee and the employer.
+Employees who drive frequently receive the same amount as those who drive less.
+And employees working in high-cost areas receive the same as those in more affordable regions.

 A typical cents-per-mile reimbursement pays a standard rate to employees experiencing different costs.
-The payments are tax free as long as the mileage rate does not exceed the standard business rate published by the IRS (67 cents per mile in 2024).
+The payments are tax-free as long as the mileage rate does not exceed the standard business rate published by the IRS.
+For 2026, the IRS business mileage rate is 72.5 cents per mile.

-Because FAVR allowance rates are transparent, scalable, and accurate, they comply with states that indemnify employees from company expenses.
-This benefit is particularly important for organizations with employees operating in California, Massachusetts, and other states with employee-friendly labor laws.
+FAVR allowance rates are transparent, scalable, and precise.
+By using documented mileage, localized cost data, and a structured reimbursement schedule, FAVR can help employers better comply with employee expense reimbursement laws across different states and localities.
+This advantage is especially important for organizations with staff in California, Massachusetts, and other states known for employee-friendly labor regulations.

 • Vehicle value